Sedeniono/ADO-History-Diff/README.md

 This makes spotting the difference very hard for fields that usually contain a lot of text; most prominently, the standard "Description" and "Repro Steps" fields as well as the comments.
 This extension adds a **new tab** to work items that shows the full history of every field, while computing an **appropriate diff** for each one.
 Optionally, the user can filter out uninteresting fields (e.g. related to work logging) and show only the changed lines in long texts.

-**If you like the extension, please give it a [star on GitHub](https://github.com/Sedeniono/ADO-History-Diff) and rate on the [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=Sedenion.HistoryDiff)!**
+**If the extension has helped with your work, you can support its continued development by leaving a tip via ko-fi ([ko-fi.com/sedeniono](https://ko-fi.com/sedeniono)) or PayPal ([paypal.me/sedeniono](https://paypal.me/sedeniono))**.
+You can also give it a [star on GitHub](https://github.com/Sedeniono/ADO-History-Diff) and rate it on the [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=Sedenion.HistoryDiff)!

 The left image shows the default ADO history, while the right depicts the history as shown by the extension:
 Changes to the text are much easier to spot.